uriel1998/weather.sh/README.md

  * `grep` command-line tool used for parsing downloaded XML data. `grep` can be found in the `grep` package on major Linux distributions.
  * `jq` command-line tool for parsing JSON data. `jq` can be found in the `jq` package on major Linux distributions.
  * `tr` command-line tool for parsing JSON data. `tr` can be found in the `tr` package on major Linux distributions.
+ * `awk` command-line tool for parsing JSON data. `awk` can be found in the `awk` package on major Linux distributions.

 ## 4. How to use